Last Updated on August 6, 2020

 Ground beef is a little different.
 It stays fresh for 1-2 days in the fridge once it defrosts.

-However, cuts of pork that are in individual cut packaging will be fresh for 1-2 or 3-5 days after defrosting in the refrigerator depending on whether the packaging seal is broken.
+However, smaller cuts of pork that are in individual cut packaging will remain fresh for 3-5 days if it remains vacuum-sealed or 1-2 days if the packaging seal is broken or if you’ve removed it from its original packaging.

 Once you defrost bacon, it will remain good for 7 days in the refrigerator.

-After salmon has been defrosted, it too will be fresh for an additional one to two days if defrosted in the refrigerator.
-One thing to note: Make sure you take the fish out of its packaging before you defrost it.
+After salmon and other seafood has been defrosted, it too will be fresh for an additional one to two days if defrosted in the refrigerator.
+One thing to note for all seafood: Make sure you take seafood out of its packaging before you defrost it.
 It is not safe to defrost fish in its vacuum-sealed packaging where bacteria can form without oxygen.

 Defrosting any meat outside of the refrigerator